-The spring motoring events calendar has been thrown up in the air due to the worldwide coronavirus pandemic.
+The 2020 motoring events calendar has been thrown up in the air due to the worldwide coronavirus pandemic.

 Here, we aim to highlight some of the UK’s biggest and best car shows and motorsport events of the year, along with any revised dates as they are announced.